 “We use a stress tactic at the end of the interview, as well.
 We know that when we ask about ‘weaknesses,’ we’ll get a rehearsed answer.
 But add the stress follow-up question, ‘Tell me more about your weakness’ and we are likely to get an honest and unrehearsed answer.”

 According to Candace Davies, founder and director of the Alberta-based Cando Career Coaching and Resume Writing Service, “stress interviews can be brutal.”
-A former general manager, Davies has interviewed more than 1,000 people for hiring purposes and now helps people prepare for interviews,
+A former general manager, Davies has interviewed more than 1,000 people for hiring purposes and now helps people prepare for interviews, including stress interviews.

 Consider her tactics when in stress interview situations: